mohitsinha/aspirethemes.github.io/_docs/dahab-ghost.md

 ---

-For only the theme installation steps, you can check the process below.
+Also, you can follow the follwing steps to install the theme:

 * Log into the admin section of your Ghost blog `yourblog.com/ghost`.
 * Select `Design` from the left hand side of your admin area and go to the **Themes** section.